What is a Makharij Chart?

 Printing Recommendations

-- Multiple copies: Print several for different study locations
+- Multiple copies: Print several for different study locations (home, work, mosque).
+Having the chart available wherever you practice makes it easier to reference regularly.

 Study Tips